Setest/.git-db-watcher/README.md

 with MySQL databases, you can easily control of each state on every stage of your project.
 This small component working in BASH enveronment, and can be run in almost every web servers.
 Just install it, prepare config, and work as usual with GIT.
 Or you can use it only for creating backups of your data.
+Feel the freedom of total control!

 ### Main features